-For Individuals: I fix hardware and software problems, and teach people how to best use the technology they currently own.
+For Individuals: Onsite/in-home help with hardware and software problems, and I teach people how to best use the technology they currently own.
 Windows PCs, MACs, Linux, Routers, Wireless, Internet issues including Privacy, Smart Phones, iPADs, and also Home Theater, Audio / Video… most anything digital.
-I don’t sell anything, just offer good advice, show you how, and fix problems.

 For Individuals – Online Privacy – Internet Security

 Windows 10 has 50+ different processes (spyware) that send your info (telemetry) home to Microsoft.
 In Oct 2016 updates for Windows can not be seen into.
 We have no idea whats in them.
 People are abandoning Windows in droves for “Open Source” tools like Linux or Unix, which are also free, as well as private and secure.
 They come with Firefox, a free open source browser, for a safer way to surf the Internet.

 TIPS for Privacy Online: Don’t sign-in to any user account with your real name, or real email address, or your real IP address.
 Backup data then disconnect it.

 Revelations in 2013 shocked Americans that online companies from Google to the U.S. Government are recording everything you do, where you go, what you like, what you say or type over the Internet.
 These snoops include your Internet service providers, cable company, name brand businesses like Google, Facebook, Microsoft plus hundreds of others, and also the US and foreign governments.
 Basically, anything that is “free” online, is not free.
 Your private information is what you pay them with.
 In 2015 AT&T announced that for $30 / mo, they won’t spy.
 That’s at least what your info is worth to each of them.